Home

 • Third and fourth level courses must be taken according to the following rule :

-In addition to compulsory courses, students must take at least seven of their elective courses from the PSIR list.
-Of the remaining non-PSIR portion, a maximum of four courses may be taken from any other programme.
-The electives to be taken at METU Ankara during the summer school need to have prior approval of the PSIR co-ordinator.
-Otherwise they will not count.
-The only exception to the above mentioned rules is for the students who are taking a second language course and wants to take continuous courses of the same language.
+In addition to compulsory courses, students must take at least ten of their elective courses from the PSIR list.
+Of the remaining non-PSIR portion, a maximum of six courses may be taken from any other program.

 Electives

 Students may select electives, in accordance with the rules above, from a list of elective courses which will be published each year.
-The range of PSIR electives hitherto offered in the programme have included the following :
+The range of PSIR electives hitherto offered in the program has included the following:

 PSIR 306 Processes of European Integration